vechain/vechain-docs/developer-resources/evm-compatibility-for-developers/key-architectural-differences-and-optimizations.md

 * **VET (VeChain Token):** The primary reserve of value token.
 VET has a maximum fixed supply of around 86 billion tokens which have already been minted.
 No more VET will be created.

 * **VTHO (VeChainThor Energy):** Functions as a “gas token,” is an ERC20 native currency used to pay for the cost of computation (gas) on the blockchain.
-Transactions consume VTHO, a portion of which gets burned.
+Transactions consume VTHO, a portion of which gets burned ([learn more](../../core-concepts/transactions/transaction-calculation.md#dynamic-fee-transactions "mention").
 VET holders can buy a StarGate NFT or become validators to generate VTHO over time.

 * **Benefit:** Decouples transaction costs (VTHO) from the price volatility of the main asset (VET), leading to more predictable and stable transaction fees for businesses.
 * **Implication:** Developers must manage both VET and VTHO.